Against Common Sense

-Politicians always appeal to “common sense” because that’s where one gets lots of votes.
-I haven’t seen any politician talking sense because there is a good chance that he will be misunderstood or ridiculed as most would think “Common sense is the best sense”.
-But it’s actually “common sense is the best sense they have”.
+Politicians always appeal to “common sense”.
+That’s where they get lots of votes.
+I haven’t seen any politician talking sense.
+Mostly because there is a good chance he will be misunderstood or worst ridiculed.
+Since most would think “Common sense is the best sense”.
+But in fact “common sense is the best sense they have”.

-Let me give you an example while debating the privacy all politicians across the world 2 come with “If you’ve got nothing to hide, you’ve got nothing to fear” or similar statement.
+Let me give you an example.
+While debating about privacy, politicians across the world 2 come up with statements like “If you’ve got nothing to hide, you’ve got nothing to fear“.
 It appeals to public’s common sense.
 But does it make sense?
-No one asks that question because then you need to get into subtle details, check them and then conclude.
-That’s a lot effort, needs time, makes you read or reach-out to knowledgeable people.
-Ultimately you might end up in the other side.
-Hence he reluctance to go beyond common sense.
+No one asks that question.
+Mostly because then one needs to get into subtle details, check them and then conclude.
+It needs a lot of time and effort.
+It makes one read more.
+It makes them reach-out to knowledgeable people.
+Ultimately with knowledge one might end up on the other side.
+Hence the reluctance to go beyond common sense.

 So these days when someone brings up “Common Sense” facts as the greatest truth, I end the conversation.